 5 Our tour guide brought us here.
 We're a group of six and we ordered dinner.
 The salted egg squid and asam pedas is to die for.
 We didn't even remember to snap pics before eating.

-The restaurant offers both cosy sit-down dining and quick bites, making it flexible for different dining styles.
+The restaurant welcomes both groups and solo diners, making it flexible for various dining occasions.

 | Monday | 10:00 AM - 09:30 PM |